01609 779911 (24 hour switchboard)

 The Friarage Hospital in Northallerton, North Yorkshire serves a rural population of 122,000 people.

 It serves an area of 1,000 square miles extending from the North Yorkshire moors to the central Pennines, the borders of York district in the south and the borders of Darlington in the north.

 Around 1,100 staff are employed on the Friarage site which provides approximately 178 beds.

 We’re delighted to say that our joint plans with Macmillan Cancer Support for a new multi-million pound cancer centre at the Friarage Hospital have been approved by Hambleton District Council.

 North Yorkshire-based philanthropist Sir Robert Ogden is jointly funding the project with Macmillan.
 This is his third similar project in partnership with the charity.
 The building would be known as the Sir Robert Ogden Macmillan Centre.

-A planning application for the development has now been submitted to Hambleton District Council and it is expected the building will cost in the region of £10 million, creating a modern, state-of-the-art facility for patients, carers and relatives.
+It is expected the building will cost in the region of £10 million, creating a modern, state-of-the-art facility for patients, carers and relatives.
 Facilities will include:

 Click here for further information about the development.